-Prerequisites: PE M37A Class Hours: 0.5 or 1 lecture, 1.5 or 2 activity Introduces the intermediate skills of martial arts, including punching, kicking, blocking, katas, sparring and grappling.
+Intermediate Martial Arts Prerequisites: PE M37A

+Introduces the intermediate skills of martial arts, including punching, kicking, blocking, katas, sparring and grappling.
 Participation in the class will require the development of flexibility, endurance, strength, coordination and concentration.
-May be taken four (4) times for credit.
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC